Adyen/adyen-commercetools/extension/docs/DevelopmentGuide.md

 - Execute `npm run lint` to show lint errors in the code.

 > You need to set [environment variables](./DeploymentGuide.md#environment-variables) to be able to run integration and e2e tests.
  Additionally, there could be more environmental variables needed for tests.
-See the next sections of this documentatin.
+See the next sections of this documentation.

 #### E2E tests
 Following additional environment variables must be provided in order to run the E2E tests.